 Key Features of the Laguna 1216

 The tool rest has a stem diameter of 25.4mm, and the tool is 150mm long.
-The tool rest edge is of hardened steel.
+The tool’s rest edge is of hardened steel.
 That makes it last longer.

 The premium floor stand has an adjustable height.
 A tool changes the stand height.
 The stand comes with a storage shelf.
 It keeps your accessories to you.

-The one horsepower permanent magnet motor has the capacity of running at multiple speeds.
+The one-horsepower permanent magnet motor can run at multiple speeds.
 The 15 Amp motor needs 110 Volts.
 The lathe motor has a speed variance that ranges from low to high.
 The Modulation system feeds voltage pulses to the motor of the lathe.
 Adjusting the speed is made easy.

 The machine operates at different levels.
 It ranges from low speed up to high speed.
 When it is in the lower range, it ranges from 50 to 525 rotations per minute.
 At mid-range, the speed is from 325 to 1750 rotations per minute and 650 to 3500 rotations per minute when running at high speed.

 The control panel accommodates the On/Off switch, Forward/Reverse switch, digital readout, and variable speed control.
 The headstock secures the spindle, the belt drive system, and the electrical components.
 The spindle is rotational in forward or reverses the motion.

 - They both support accessories such as a stand and a bed extension.

 - They do not vibrate when operating.